johnwarden/jonathanwarden.com/content/theory/review-of-bayesian-inference/index.md

 ## Sequential Updating

 Suppose Holmes subsequently finds evidence that exonerates the Count.
 To update Holmes' beliefs again, we repeat the process.

-The posterior after the last piece of evidence becomes the new prior.
-We then eliminate possibility #3 (she was murdered by the Count).
-This time, since only one possibility remains, all probability mass is reallocated to this possibility.
+First, the posterior after the first piece of evidence (the fact that the countess was found dead) becomes the new prior, as shown in the left-hand chart below.

+Next, we eliminate possibility #3 (she was murdered by the Count).
+This time, since only one possibility remains, all probability mass is reallocated to this possibility, as shown in the right-hand chart below.

 <!--